-- Attributes of a class start with a lower case letter (e.g. calibStatus) - For classes referencing one other class, we use the name of the reference or role, and not the one of the pointed class.
+- Attributes of a class start with a lower case letter (e.g. calibrationStatus) - For classes referencing one other class, we use the name of the reference or role, and not the one of the pointed class.

-The meaning of the various columns corresponds to the definitions of the TAP IVOA standard (Dowler, Tody, & Rixon, 2010).
+The meaning of the various columns corresponds to the definitions of the TAP IVOA standard (Dowler, Tody, & Rixon, Table Access Protocol, 2010).
 See section 2.6.3 for the description of columns attributes.